ranapat/roots/README.md

 Rx based data flow.

-More or less it is:
+More or less it is

 ```
 (1) Api >> (2) Cache >> (3) Consume
 ```

-but every step is optional and everything is interchangeable.
+with every step optional and interchangeable.

-More info later.
+### More info later.

 ## Resources